vtex-apps/product-summary/docs/ProductSummaryShelf.md

 }
 ```

+> ⚠️
+>
-> ⚠️ *Do not forget to also declare the other Product Summary's blocks in your theme, otherwise the component won't be displayed*.
+> Do not forget to also declare the other Product Summary's blocks in your theme, otherwise the component won't be displayed.

 | Prop name        | Type          | Description                | Default value  |
 | :--------------: | :---------: | :--------------------------: | :------------: |